 At GMP Bridge, we define it simply:

 “A due diligence audit, in the right hands, turns GMP complexity into business clarity.
+In the wrong hands, it just turns paperwork into false confidence.”

 Every M&A process brings together different stakeholders, each with their own lens: